FlapJack0805/FlapJack0805.github.io/_projects/astar.md

 ---
 layout: page
-title: Euchre
+title: A* Algorithm
-description: a project with a background image
+description: a project with no image
-img: assets/img/1.jpg
+img: assets/img/Astar_visualizer.png
-importance: 3
+importance: 4
-category: Class
+category: Personal
 ---

 Every project has a beautiful feature showcase page.